 If you'd like to get in a little exercise, take a hike up to the top of Mt.
 Kasuga to look over the city of Joetsu.
 It is not a difficult hike, and the trail passes through important castle ruins dating back to wartime in the Warring States period.

 Nearby Rinsenji Temple is worth checking out since that is where Kenshin studied and trained in military arts.

-Every year on the 4th Saturday and Sunday in August, hundreds of samurai actors (volunteers from the city) will dress in full armor and march the streets of Kasugayama for Kenshinko Festival, an occasion to commemorate Kenshin.
-The highlight of the festival is undoubtedly the reenactment of the Kawanakajima Battle; hundreds of actors and horses are involved in this performance.
+Every year on the fourth Saturday and Sunday in August, hundreds of samurai actors (volunteers from the city) dress in full armor and march the streets of Kasugayama for the Kenshinko Festival, which commemorates Kenshin.